 Finding good hosting can be difficult because the industry is competitive.

 GoDaddy is one of the most well-known website hosting services, and one of the biggest players in website hosting is EIG Hosting, which owns about 70 hosting companies under different names.

 - Support: Does the company have a good track record for support?

 - Backups: If something goes wrong, your host should have a copy of an older version of your website that they can restore.
 Some hosts charge more for this.

 - WordPress requirements: WordPress is one of the most popular website platforms in the world, so it’s a good sign if your host supports the most recent requirements.

-- Control: You want to be able to easily move your hosting if your situation changes (or if the host you’re with gets bought by EIG).
+- Control: You want to be able to easily move your hosting if your situation changes.

 - Server types: Shared hosting is the cheapest option but it means you share the server space with other websites; if one site gets too much traffic, all the sites suffer performance issues.
 Cloud servers or virtual private servers are a step up from shared, and dedicated servers are the best option if you can afford it.